Proximyst/cov/README.md

 If you want to be safer with your data between the load-balancer and the individual servers, you can deploy pods with a sidecar that handles the TLS termination.
 The server does not support Unix sockets, only HTTP over TCP/IP.

+The database is PostgreSQL.
+The S3 object storage must support the XML API (which means practically all of them are fine).

 ## Development

 The backend is written in Rust, and the frontend is written in TypeScript.